Bernard F. Roeder: Early career

 Roeder was born on February 4, 1911, in Cumberland, Maryland, as the son of William P. and Anna Roeder and attended the Allegheny High School in his hometown.
 Following high school, he entered the United States Naval Academy at Annapolis, Maryland, in summer 1927.
 During his time at the academy, Roeder was active in football, Glee club and tennis and was a member of reception committee.
 He graduated on June 4, 1931, with a bachelor's degree and was commissioned ensign on the same date.

-Many of his classmates had distinguished careers and became general officers: John S. McCain Jr., Horacio Rivero Jr., Charles T. Booth, Lawson P. Ramage, Frederick L. Wieseman, Frederick J. Becton, Charles B. Brooks Jr., Ernest B. Ellsworth, Wilmer E. Gallaher, Andrew J. Hill Jr., Harlan T. Johnson, Frederic S. Keeler, Edward J. O'Neill, Forsyth Massey, Berton A. Robbins, Jr., Kinlock C. Walpole, Nelson K. Brown, Austin R. Brunelli, Edward J. Dillon, Robert E. Fojt, Edward H. Forney, Bankson T. Holcomb Jr., Lewis C. Hudson, Clifford H. Shuey or Samuel G. Taxis.

 From August 1931 to June 1937, he had sea duty successively aboard the light cruiser USS Richmond, destroyers USS Gilmer, USS Farragut or aircraft carrier USS Lexington.
 Roeder was promoted to the rank of lieutenant (junior grade) in summer 1934.

-Roeder became first involved with the naval communications in July 1937, when he was ordered to Washington, D.C. and attached to the Office of the Chief of Naval Operations, Communication Division, Navy Department.
+Roeder became first involved with the naval communications in July 1937, when he was ordered to Washington, D.C., and attached to the Office of the Chief of Naval Operations, Communication Division, Navy Department.
 He was attached to the OP-20-G's cryptology course and upon the completion of the training in July 1938, he was promoted to the rank of lieutenant and appointed officer in charge of section OP-20-G-C (Codes and Ciphers).